Scurvyez/FirefliesTwo/README.md

 ### Supported Biomes

-+ [Core] BorealForest, TemperateForest, TemperateSwamp, TropicalRainforest, TropicalSwamp, AridShrubland, Desert, and ExtremeDesert
++ [Core] BorealForest, Temperate Forest, Temperate Swamp, Tropical Rainforest, Tropical Swamp, Arid Shrubland, Desert, and Extreme Desert
-+ [More Vanilla Biomes] ZBiome_AlpineMeadow, ZBiome_CloudForest, ZBiome_CoastalDunes, ZBiome_DesertOasis, ZBiome_Grasslands, and ZBiome_Marsh
++ [More Vanilla Biomes] Alpine Meadow, Cloud Forest, Coastal Dunes, Desert Oasis, Grasslands, and Marsh
-+ [Alien Biomes (WIP)] SZ_RadiantPlains, SZ_DeliriousDunes, and SZ_CrystallineFlats
++ [Alien Biomes (WIP)] Radiant Plains, Delirious Dunes, and Crystalline Flats
-+ [Alpha Biomes] AB_FeraliskInfestedJungle and AB_IdyllicMeadows
++ [Alpha Biomes] Feralisk Infested Jungle and Idyllic Meadows
++ [Biomes!
+Oasis] Chromatic Oasis

 ### Features
 + Fireflies spawn if...
   - the weather is clear
+  - the outdoor temperature is above some threshold, 5C by default
+  - the current season is not winter or permanent winter
   - ambient light from sun is less than 30% (so from around dusk til dawn)
   - additional log message pops if you chose a biome not supported
 + Jobs
   - pawns can periodically chase fireflies for fun, 75% base chance
   - will count towards joy/recreation
 + Thoughts
   - good (short-term) memory for being outside while fireflies are active
   - good (short-term) memory for catching a firefly while chasing them, 25% base chance
   - bad (short-term) memory for accidentally squishing a firefly, chance based on several factors

 ### Mod Authors
-+ "FirefliesTwoO.FFConfigDef"
-    - patch your custom BiomeDef into the "allowedBiomes" field
 + "FirefliesTwoO.NightlySpawningExtension"
-    - add to your custom BiomeDef via a PatchOperationFindMod + PatchOperationAddModExtension
+  - add to your custom BiomeDef via a PatchOperationAddModExtension
   - specify a value for the "biomeEmissionRate" field, 1 = base/default value
   - less than 1 means a slightly lower final emission rate; greater than 1, the opposite